m-reuter/arpackpp/README.md

    ARPACK distribution, so it is recommended to install BLAS and LAPACK before compiling the examples.
 Besides, you should use vendor-optimized versions of these libraries if they are available.
-   E.g. OpenBLAS is available via this GitHub repository (see aslo install-openblas.sh):
+   E.g. OpenBLAS is available via this GitHub repository (see also install-openblas.sh):

    https://github.com/xianyi/OpenBLAS